dinbabia/pytest_selenium_build/README.md

 # Introduction
-This Project is for self learning and self enrichment of the qa team members
+This Project can be used for professional automation testing.

 # Getting Started
-The project is designed for practice in automation testing and project management skills.
+The project is designed for practice in automation testing.

-# Testing Pipeline